RustyDotson/Sentence-Shuffler/README.md

 *NOTE* You can also make sure that two or more words are always side-by-side within the shuffled sentences by connecting multiple words with the "+" symbol.

+*ANOTHER NOTE* This program utilizes utf-8 so it should work with text from all languages.
+Create an issue or let me know if text from some languages do not work (or if you experience any other problems for that matter).

 After you are finished creating your sentences in the text document, save your work.
 Then you can run the "main" application within the same folder and it will generate your shuffled sentences inside of the "shuffled.txt" document.